keymanapp/keyman/common/web/gesture-recognizer/docs/web-reintegration.md

 Alternatively, this _could_ receive a custom wrapper implementation of the interface that simply appends extra space to each side of the main target-element's `getBoundingClientRect` value.
 (One issue with this approach is that the padding value may differ per device orientation.)
+- This could be supported via paddedZoneSource with negative padding toward the top.

 `safeBounds`: would be left undefined.
 The default behavior is modeled directly after VisualKeyboard's viewport-aware bounds detection & logic.

+`safeBoundsPadding` models the slightly-inset boundaries that are used to disable `safeBounds` near an edge should the initial touch have started near that edge.